adventuremomblog

 2475 M-119 Highway, Petoskey, MI

 There is a campground if you want to stay and camp during your visit.
-For a great view take a hike on the Old Baldy Trail, it takes you to a stable sand dune.
+Hike on the Old Baldy Trail, a stable sand dune for a great view.

-*Make sure that you only climb dunes that are part of the hiking trails.
+*Make sure you only climb dunes that are part of the hiking trails.

 Petoskey State Park also offers bike, kayak, and paddleboard rentals if you don’t have your own with you.